Grading and Providing Feedback

-With contract grading, in advance the instructor sets detailed standards students must meet in to achieve each grade and then his/her job is more of just confirming that students did what they aimed for.
+With contract or specifications grading, instructors set detailed standards in advance that students must meet in to achieve each grade.
 Standards vary by specific course.

 **Consult with CATL to explore any of these ideas more deeply.
-Call x5106 or email a CATL faculty member for more information.
+Call x5100 or email a CATL faculty member for more information.

 John Bean, Engaging Ideas: The Professor’s Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom (John Wiley and Sons, 2001).

 Barbara E. Walvoord and Virginia Johnson Anderson, Effective Grading (Jossey-Bass, 2010).